MicrosoftDocs/dynamics-365-fraud-protection/content/customer-support.md

 ## Unblock customers

-Once a transaction has been reviewed and a course of action has been determined, use **Actions** to resolve the support issue appropriately.
+Once a transaction has been reviewed and a course of action has been determined, use **Actions** to resolve the customer's support issue appropriately.

 From here, a customer or payment instrument can be placed on the **Safe list** or **Block list**.
-List assignment can be changed if a decision was determined to be incorrect, an account was rehabilitated, or new suspicious activity occurs.
+Choose the appropriate reason for your list choice from the provided dropdown.

-Adding an entry to a list requires an expiry date and any comments that will be helpful to future reviewers of this case.
+Adding a customer to a list requires an expiry date and any comments that will be helpful to future reviewers of this case.
 View these at any time under **Activity log**.
-After an expiry date has passed, Dynamics 365 Fraud Protection will no longer whitelist or block them based on those lists.
+The log will also keep record of which agent made each change.

-Use **Comment only** to add notes to an entry without changing its status, and **Remove from lists** to delete any previous list assignments.
+Note that after an expiry date has passed, Dynamics 365 Fraud Protection will remove the customer from the list.
+To delete a list entry at any time, select **Remove from lists**.